 The beach is patrolled by roving lifesaver rescue boats and mobile four-wheel drive patrols on weekends and public holidays and during Queensland Christmas and Easter school holidays.

-The point is considered to be the best land based whale watching site in Australia and viewing platforms allow sightseeing of the humpbacks from June to November.
+The point is considered to be the best land-based whale watching site in Australia and viewing platforms allow sightseeing of the humpbacks from June to November.

 Point Lookout has a range of accommodation a range, eateries and services.

 For those with a four-wheel drive, George Nothling Drive leads you to Main Beach and 32 kilometres of sand stretching from Point Lookout to Jumpinpin, the southern tip and from where you can view the high rise buildings of the Gold Coast, the peaks of the Border Ranges and South Stradbroke Island.
-Ensure your Vehicle Access Permit (VAP) is displayed.